dirac-institute/sorcha/README.md

 pip install -e .
 ```

-Next, install the pointing database to the ./demo/ folder.
-This can be found [here](http://astro-lsst-01.astro.washington.edu:8080/?runId=1): click one of the links entitled 'baseline_v2.0_10yrs.db' near the top in the SQLite file column.

 Then the simulator can be run via:
 ```
 surveySimPP -c ./demo/PPConfig.ini -l ./demo/colours_10mbas.txt -o ./demo/orbits_10mbas.des -p ./demo/oif_10mbas.txt -u ./data/out/ -t demorun